top of page

 A BRIEF HISTORY OF THE RAILWAY

-A site was found alongside a brickworks at Hesketh Bank and some equipment acquired.
 In September 1967 work began on laying the first 150 yards of 2ft gauge track, using redundant rails and a set of axles on which the first item of rolling stock was built.

 The group continued to acquire more rolling stock from nearby industrial sites, and work started on building an engine shed and workshop.